When you want to build better money habits, sometimes the best thing you can do is to start small.

 #1: Set Financial Goals and Review Them Often

-Goals are an opportunity for me to decide today who I want to be and what I want my life to look like in the future.
+Establishing personal finance goals provides an opportunity for me to decide today who I want to be and what I want my life to look like in the future.
 Is that going back to school, buying a house, paying off debt, setting aside money so I can have a life of adventure?
 Whatever it is—we all have different priorities—it’s important to find your inspiration and the “why” behind your goals.

 #2: Plan Your Purchases